 Google Ads represent a different type of traffic to advertisers.

-It's 100% interruption-based, and Facebook relies on interest targeting to make sure that it is serving the ad that people want to see.
+It's 100% interruption-based, and Facebook relies on interest targeting to ensure it serves the ad that people want to see.

 Google Advertising is keyword-based.

-So if somebody goes to Google and type a query into the search box, they are hoping to find an answer to their problem.
+So, if somebody goes to Google and types a query into the search box, they hope to find an answer to their problem.
 They're interested in a solution.
-Then, your ad pops up and they assume that Google showed them that ad because your company fixes problems like theirs.
+Your ad pops up, and they assume that Google showed them that ad because your company fixes issues like theirs.

-At the end of the day, Google Advertising is a solution-based ad network as opposed to Facebook Ads which is interruption-based.
+Google Advertising is a solution-based ad network instead of Facebook Ads, which is interruption-based.

 ...
 Which means two different types of traffic.

 Neither is better.
-Google tends to be a little bit more expensive, usually, on a fully qualified lead basis than Facebook is...
-But you usually get a better lead on Google.
-So it really depends on what you're looking for.
+Google tends to be a bit more expensive, usually on a fully qualified lead basis, than Facebook is...
+But you typically get a better lead on Google.
+It depends on what you're looking for.

 I think the best strategy is to do both.
-To have a Google campaign, a Facebook campaign, and then you're hedging your bets by leveraging two of the biggest ad platforms in the world.
+You have a Google campaign and a Facebook campaign, and then you're hedging your bets by leveraging two of the biggest ad platforms in the world.

-And then, we add in a third platform for retargeting.
+And then, we add a third platform for retargeting.

 3. Banner Retargeting

-One of the platforms we use for our retargeting ad management clients is Adroll.
+One platform we use for retargeting ad management clients is Adroll.

 Adroll is a retargeting network.
 It's all they do - banner retargeting.

-Inside Adroll, you throw your banners up and then they serve the banners to your retargeted audience through 70 or 80 other ad networks...
-Your banner ads then show up when somebody has your cookie in their browser and visits most other websites online.
+Inside Adroll, you throw your banners up, and then they serve the banners to your retargeted audience through 70 or 80 other ad networks...
+Your banner ads appear when somebody has your cookie in their browser and visits most other websites online.

-Now, Adroll does also has Facebook retargeting advertising.
-We generally do not do Facebook retargeting in Adroll.
-It's cool, but the features pale in comparison to what's available inside FB.
+Now, Adroll also has Facebook retargeting advertising. e generally do not do Facebook retargeting in Adroll.
+It's cool, but the features pale compared to what's available inside FB.

 ...
 The nice thing about Adroll is it's an independent platform.
-So even if Facebook was to shut down your ad account, you don't lose all your retargeted data.
+Even if Facebook were to shut down your ad account, you wouldn't lose all your retargeted data.
 You'll still have it in Adroll.

 4. LinkedIn Advertising

-The next paid traffic sources that are useful for this article is LinkedIn.
+The following paid traffic source that is useful for this article is LinkedIn.

-LinkedIn has some really awesome new retargeting behaviors and that are coming out, like retargeted InMail.
-When somebody lands on your website, you can send them an InMail a couple of days later.
+LinkedIn has some excellent new retargeting behaviors that are coming out, like retargeted InMail.
+When somebody lands on your website, you can send them an InMail a few days later.

-LinkedIn advertising is also interruption-based, but the prospect that you're getting in front of on LinkedIn is so good when you're selling a B2B product.
-The downside is LinkedIn Advertising is expensive.
-Ad costs are start very high per click, which means it might cost you 18 or $20 just to get an email lead.
-(Not all the different from radio and TV advertising prices!)
-In Facebook, it might cost $3 to get an email lead.
+LinkedIn advertising is also interruption-based, but the prospect you're getting in front of on LinkedIn is so good when selling a B2B product.
+The downside is LinkedIn Advertising is expensive. d costs start very high per click, which means it might cost you 18 or $20 to get an email lead.
+Not all the different from radio and TV advertising prices!)
+On Facebook, it might cost $3 to get an email lead.

-If your business serves other businesses, you are in luck with LinkedIn Advertising.
-For a long time, LinkedIn has been quietly building a massive and active database of professionals, employees, and business owners.
+If your business serves other businesses, you are lucky with LinkedIn Advertising.
+LinkedIn has been quietly building a massive and active database of professionals, employees, and business owners for a long time.

-While LinkedIn appears largely passive (compared to Facebook, Instagram and Twitter), it’s the single largest database of working professionals, company founders, and self-employed professionals in the world.
+While LinkedIn appears largely passive (compared to Facebook, Instagram, and Twitter), it's the most extensive database of working professionals, company founders, and self-employed professionals worldwide.

-LinkedIn Ads has a self-serve ad platform allowing you to easily launch campaigns and target your relevant buyer persona.
-While LinkedIn might seem expensive at first glance, using appropriate sales funnels, staying tight with your budget, optimizing, and testing will get you the results you seek.
+LinkedIn Ads has a self-serve ad platform allowing you to launch campaigns and efficiently target your relevant buyer persona.
+While LinkedIn might seem expensive at first glance, using appropriate sales funnels, staying tight with your budget, optimizing, and testing will get you the desired results.

 5. Twitter Advertising

-While Twitter isn’t really like Facebook when it comes to the “stickiness factor,” it’s still a large network and is incredibly active.
+While Twitter isn't like Facebook regarding the "stickiness factor," it's still an extensive and active network.

 Twitter Advertising was also the pioneer of the Facebook Lead Generation type campaigns where all that Twitter advertisers have to do after they see your ad (or offer) is to click on a button to sign up as a lead.